wanghaisheng/responsive-landing-page-starter/content/blog/en/the-vonage-messages-api-is-now-in-our-server-sdks.md

 $client = new \Vonage\Client($keypair);

-// instantiating a VideoObject message object
+// instantiating a VideoObject message attachment
 $videoObject = new \Vonage\Messages\MessageObjects\VideoObject(
     'https://example.com/video.mp4',
     'This is an video file'
 );

-// sending the WhatsAppVideo message
+// instantiating a WhatsAppVideo message which contains the VideoObject attachment
 $whatsApp = new \Vonage\Messages\MessageType\WhatsApp\WhatsAppVideo(
     '447700900001',
     '447700900000',
     $videoObject
 );

+// sending the WhatsAppVideo message
+$client->send($whatsApp);
 ```